Steven Holzman, MD - Gynecomastia Specialist

 How Much Does Gynecomastia Surgery Cost?

 The precise cost of male breast reduction will vary based on several factors, including the severity of the gynecomastia and the treatment method utilized.
 That said, the typical cost for a male breast reduction procedure at our Austin and Round Rock, TX practice averages around $10,000.
-This price includes the facility costs, anaesthesia, and surgeon’s fee.
+This price includes the facility costs, anesthesia, and surgeon’s fee.
 During your consultation, Dr. Holzman and our experienced staff will provide you with a more precise price quote based on your unique needs.
 If you have additional questions about the potential costs associated with gynecomastia surgery, we encourage you to contact us directly.

 Additional Male Breast Reduction FAQs